 - Collect physically voided checks to verify the account

 While this verification option gives you the most flexibility, it can also be the riskiest.
 If your independent method doesn't accurately verify accounts, it may negatively impact your transaction approval rates in the long run.

 If you choose to verify bank accounts using the network check, micro-transfers, or independent check methods, one of the fields we require you to collect is the account ownership type, which can be either business or personal.
 While you can process transactions on both types of accounts, it's important to record the type for each account accurately.

 When an ACH transaction is sent to the banking network, it will get marked with a specific code called a Standard Entry Class (SEC) code – indicating whether the account is a personal or business account.
-If you submit a transaction with the wrong account ownership type, the bank may decline the transaction request (commonly referred to as a return).
+If you submit a transaction with the wrong account ownership type, the bank may decline the transaction request; this is commonly referred to as a return.

-For example, if a customer's account is a business checking account and has a debit block in place, the block would prevent transactions coded for personal accounts from going through.
-As a result, if you submit a transaction for this account with an ownership type of personal instead of business, the bank will return the transaction.
+For example, if your customer uses a business checking account that has a debit block in place, the block would prevent transactions coded for personal accounts from going through.
+As a result, if you submit a transaction for this account with an account ownership type of personal instead of business, the bank will return the transaction.

 If a transaction is returned for this reason, you'll be charged a return fee and will have to either: